kiwicarolin/kiwicarolin.github.io/portfolio.md

 ### Google Glass Remote Collaboration
 _Tools: Google Glass, Processing for Android [Design and development]_

+PAN is a remote collaboration tool that allows panorama images to be explored in real time between a Google Glass user and a remote tablet user.
+A variety of cues support awareness and annotations.

 <iframe src="https://player.vimeo.com/video/110002088" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 [back](./)